X-A-gif/GameHighScores/README.md

 ## Usage

-This application is a game that is designed to be user interactive and engaging replication of.
+This application is a game that is designed to be user interactive and engaging replication of The classic SPACE INVADERS Game.

 ## License